timescale/docs/timescaledb/how-to-guides/tooling/about-timescaledb-parallel-copy.md

 # About timescaledb-parallel-copy

-To speed up bulk inserts of data Timescale provides an open source [parallel importer][github-tscopy] program called `timescaledb-parallel-copy`.
+To speed up bulk inserts of data, Timescale provides an open source [parallel importer][github-tscopy] program called `timescaledb-parallel-copy`.
 The program parallelizes migration by using several workers to run multiple `COPY` functions concurrently.